 Firstly you should download your lecture notes.
 To do so, make sure you're signed into your user account.
 Next click on My Account in the upper-right hand corner of the screen.
 Once there click on the "Files" tab and download your lecture notes' PDF file.
 Once you've printed out your notes you should be ready to start sitting your lectures.
 Simply click on 'My Courses' in the main menu and navigate to your course name.
 Lastly click on your desired lecture and start getting sharp!

-If you want to study the same material we offer in our short courses but wish to earn university credit then you should sidestep our courses and either apply to the University of Auckland's Bachelor of Property programme, which is a 3-year full time undergraduate degree, or apply for a Certificate of Proficiency (CoP) which is not associated with a degree or diploma but would allow you to transfer your credits to a BProp later if you choose.
+If you wish to earn university credit then you should sidestep our online short courses and either apply to the University of Auckland's Bachelor of Property programme, which is a 3-year full time undergraduate degree, or apply for a Certificate of Proficiency (CoP) which is not associated with a degree or diploma but would allow you to transfer your credits to a BProp later if you choose.
 Admissions for CoP students are at the discretion of the Head of Department and it depends on student numbers and room capacity.

 The most straightforward reason for opting to have your comprehensive online test proctored by ProctorU is to satisfy your organisation's CPD requirements.
 Not all professional bodies require proctoring, but some do.
 Also a proctored test comes with a more substantial